zhuojunyu-appliedmath/SPN_clustering/README.md

 ## Quick start

 Run the notebooks in numerical order.
-Notebooks 01-07 create standardized derived data tables; notebooks 04, 05, 06, and 08 generate figures in the Manuscript and the Supporting Information.
+Notebooks 01-07 create derived data tables; notebooks 04, 05, 06, and 08 generate figures in the Manuscript and the Supporting Information.

 ## Figures in the Manuscript
 Fig. 1A: schematic of mouse two-choice task